dtr-kalfer/burauenbiblio/README.md

 The system is currently in active use, handling bibliographic search requests from both students and faculty.
 It manages a collection of nearly 5,000 bibliographic records.
 Migrating the application from PHP 5.7 to PHP 8.0 has resulted in notable performance gains, particularly in search responsiveness and overall system speed—all while running on the same legacy hardware.

-> This upgrade is part of my ongoing personal initiative to modernize the OpenBiblio codebase while maintaining backward compatibility.
-The project is now in its final stages, focusing on critical bug fixes, user interface enhancements, and full support for PHP 8.0.
-Further improvements—especially in UI/UX—are being developed, with planned integrations using more modern programming approaches and frontend technologies.
+> **This upgrade is part of my ongoing personal initiative to modernize the OpenBiblio codebase while maintaining backward compatibility.** The project is now in its final stages, focusing on critical bug fixes, user interface enhancements, and full support for PHP 8.0.
+Further improvements—especially in UI/UX—are being developed, with planned integrations using more modern programming approaches and frontend technologies. --F. Tumulak

 ![Homepage](./readme_assets/actual_use_case.webp "OpenBiblio Homepage")